mangoweb-sylius/SyliusExtendedChannelsPlugin/README.md

 * Allows to change the code for the product and product variant
 * Administration for Hello Bars (you can use your own types)
 * Mark Taxon as external link
+* Bulk action to set categories for products

 <p align="center">
 	<img src="https://raw.githubusercontent.com/mangoweb-sylius/SyliusExtendedChannelsPlugin/master/doc/admin.png"/>